hongliny/hongliny.github.io/_pages/about.md

 - [What Do We Mean by Generalization in Federated Learning?](https://arxiv.org/abs/2110.14216)
   **Honglin Yuan**, Warren Morningstar, Lin Ning, Karan Singhal
-  [arXiv](https://arxiv.org/abs/2110.14216) (Accepted to NeurIPS'21 workshop on New Frontiers in Federated Learning)
+  [arXiv](https://arxiv.org/abs/2110.14216) (accepted to NeurIPS'21 workshop on New Frontiers in Federated Learning)
   | [code](https://github.com/google-research/federated)

 - [A Field Guide to Federated Optimization](https://arxiv.org/abs/2107.06917)